 - Tap the current mode from the mode tile on My Place

 - The mode options will appear.
 Tap the mode you’d like to change to

 - Once your Smart Home has changed mode, the current mode will appear in the tile.

 Within scenes, one of the options available is to change the mode of your Smart Home.
 By default, changing the mode will change how your sensors respond to motion or other events, and so it’s wise to include them where relevant.
 For example- if there is motion and you’re away, you likely want to be notified.
 So, in the ‘Leaving’ scene, it would make sense to change the mode to Away, along with other actions like turning off lights and locking doors.

 Good to know: You can also schedule a mode change, or change the mode as part of a scene.

 Do I need to use modes when setting up automations?

 Modes can help you group and organise your automations.
-You don’t have to use them, but they can be very helpful.
-Rather than having to include specific times of days to turn on and off, you can link them to modes, so you can control groups of automations by switching modes.
+Rather than including specific times to turn on and off, you can link them to modes enabling you to control groups of automations.